PeerInfinity/Archipelago/docs/json/development.md

 - Interactive UI with Location, Region, and File views.
 - Path analysis logic and UI (`PathAnalyzerUI`, `PathAnalyzerLogic`) provide insights into region requirements.
 - **Loop Mode** core mechanics (Mana, XP, Queue, Discovery, Persistence) are implemented in `loopState.js` and controllable via `loopUI.js`.
-- Automated testing infrastructure using Playwright is in place.

 ## Development Priorities & Roadmap